LeroySteele/DiscordBot-TrifinityRP/README.md

 ## Commands folder
 Register the slash commands by running 'node deploy-commands.js' in console then they can get used within discord by using a '/' followed by the command name.
+All command files starting on 'owner' are used to send the initial messege that contains the button where users can open tickets.

 ## Events folder